cilynx/cilynx.github.io/_posts/2018-05-06-pitching_a_secrets_management_service.md

 date:   2018-05-06 08:44:23 -0700
 tags:
 ---
 *I was recently asked how to pitch an internal secrets management service to a company that doesn't have one.
-As this was an unpaid request, I am providing the fruit of my efforts here in the hope that my fellow travelers find it useful.
+I am providing the fruit of my efforts here in the hope that my fellow travelers find it useful.
 That said, I provide no guarantee or warranty as to the accuracy or usefulness of the information contained herein for any purpose.*

 ## The Problem